-Passwordless Authentication: The Future of Identity and Security
+Passwordless Authentication: The Future of Securing Digital Identity (Updated)

 When it comes to online security, the battle cry among experts lately is: “The future is passwordless!”
 So, why is passwordless authentication so important?